zeropt/zeropt.github.io/projects/thiswebsite/thiswebsite.md

 ## Final Thoughts

-I really enjoyed the process of relearning website basics and slowly tweaking the styling to get to the the result I have now.
-As always, there are still a couple of things I want to add such as twinkling stars to the currently starless night sky.
+I really enjoyed the process of relearning how to build a simple website.
+Slowly tweaking the styling to get to the the result I have now was both exhausting and fulfilling as it slowly came together.
+As always, there are still a couple of things I want to add such as twinkling stars to the night sky which is starless at the time of writing.
 I hope you enjoy playing with all the clicky buttons as much as I do and maybe feel inspired to make a fun personal website of your own if you haven't already.

 Enjoy!